 \subsection{Expected improvement}

 Bayesian Optimization (BO) seeks a global minimum (\ref{eq:bogoal}) under a limited experimental budget of $N$ runs.
-The idea is to proceed sequentially, $n = n_0, \dots, N$, and in each iteration $n$ make a {\em greedy} selection of the next, $n+1^\mathrm{st}$ run, $x_{n+1}$, based on solving an acquisition function tied to a surrogate fit to data $D_n$.
+The idea is to proceed sequentially, $n = n_0, \dots, N$, and in each iteration $n$ make a {\em greedy} selection of the next, $n+1^\mathrm{st}$ run, $x_{n+1}$, based on solving an acquisition function \blu{tied to $\hat{f}_n$}.
 The initial $n_0$-sized design could be space-filling, for example with a Latin hypercube sample (LHS) or maximin design \citep[Chapter 17]{Dean2015} or, as some have argued \citep{zhang2018distance}, purely at random.
-GPs have emerged as the canonical surrogate model.
+GPs have emerged as the canonical \blu{surrogate for BO}.
 Although there are many acquisition functions in the literature tailored to BO via GPs, expected improvement (EI) is perhaps the most popular.
 EI may be described as follows.